bmjcode/pywebarchive/README.md

 The pywebarchive source code includes both graphical ([extractor-gui.py](extractor-gui.py)) and command-line ([extractor.py](extractor.py)) versions of Webarchive Extractor.
 The graphical version requires Tkinter, and can optionally use [userpaths](https://github.com/bmjcode/userpaths).
 The command-line version should run on any system.

+### Disclaimer
-The download links above are for the most recent stable release.
-If you're reading this on GitHub, be aware that the browseable code above is from the latest development version, which may be newer than the files linked here.
-If you're reading this on another site, you may be looking at an older version of pywebarchive; visit [pywebarchive's GitHub page](https://github.com/bmjcode/pywebarchive) for the latest version.
+The download links above are intended for users looking at pywebarchive's GitHub page (https://github.com/bmjcode/pywebarchive).
+If you are reading this anywhere else, they may no longer point to the current version of pywebarchive; visit the GitHub page to ensure you are getting the latest and greatest.

+If you *are* reading this on GitHub, note the download links here are for the most recent stable release.
+This may be older than the browseable code at the top of the page, which is the latest version in development.

 ## The `webarchive` module